Yoona8/frontend-curriculum/notes/webpack.md

   // settings for the output file
   output: {
     filename: 'bundle.js',
-    // __dirname is a root directory of out app
+    // __dirname is a root directory of our app
     path: path.join(__dirname, 'public')
   },
   devtool: 'source-maps',